darkeclipz/crypto-analysis/README.md

 # Analysis of Cryptocurrencies
-Analyzing the top 50 cryptocurrencies with Python.
+Analyzing the top cryptocurrencies with Python.

 The result can be seen at <https://darkeclipz.github.io/crypto-analysis/>.

 ## Installation
-⚠ You will need your own Plotly account (API key) and change the charts.

 1. Clone the project `git clone https://github.com/darkeclipz/crypto-analysis`
 2. Install Python 3.x
 3. Install required libraries (`requests`, `plotly`)
 4. Set up the Plotly API key `plotly.tools.set_credentials_file(username='DemoAccount', api_key='lr1c37zw81')`.

 ## Usage
-To use the scripts, set up plotly with your API key.
-Then run all the scripts in analysis.
-Finally adjust the `index.html` file to point at your charts.
+Execute `run.py` to generate the plots, the result can be found in the `index.html` file.
+It is generate from the `template.html` file.

+## Hosting
+Currently the website is hosted at this GitHub.
+A Linux VPS is updating the `index.html` file every five minutes and pushes the changes to GitHub.

 ## Data
 Using data from publicly available API's: